microsoft/MixedReality-SpectatorView/src/SpectatorView.Unity/Assets/SpatialAlignment/README.md

 ### Azure Spatial Anchors Localization

-Localization here happens by having the hosting device (User) create an `ISpatialCoordiante` backed by an Azure Spatial Anchor, it will then pass this coordiante to every spectating device requesting it.
+Localization here happens by having the hosting device (User) create an `ISpatialCoordinate` backed by an Azure Spatial Anchor, it will then pass this coordinate to every spectating device requesting it.

 1. `SpatialAnchorsCoordinateLocalizationInitializer` will configure a SpatialAnchorsLocalizer using the appropriate Azure settings.
 2. The hosting (User) device will be instructed to create a localization session, and in turn create (if needed) an Azure Spatial Anchors `ISpatialAcoordiante`.